Nissan’s 2020 Rogue is a fun crossover SUV that’s enjoyable to drive

-Nissan’s 2020 Rogue is a playfully fun crossover SUV that is enjoyable to drive.
+Nissan’s 2020 Rogue is a playful crossover SUV that is also fun to drive.

 To start the new decade, Nissan gave the 2020 Rogue a makeover.
 The new hood design complements Nissan’s signature “V-Motion” grille.
 The auto manufacturer also integrated fog lamps and headlights with LED signature daytime running lights, all of which enhance the look of Nissan’s number one selling crossover SUV.